aurovrata/post-my-contact-form-7/README.txt

   }
 }
 `
 = 10.
-How to use custom javascript script on the form front-end ? =
+How to use custom JavaScript script on the form front-end ? =

 The plugin fires a number of jQuery scripts in order to map saved submissions back to draft forms.
 So if you have a form which your users can save before submitting and you need to customise some additional functionality on your form on `$(document).ready()`, then you need to make sure it fires after the plugin's scripts have finished.
 In order to achieve this, the script fires a custom event on the form, `cf7Mapped`, which you can use to ensure you script fires in the right order, here is how you would enable this, `